COMP9447-Team-1-21t3/Seek-Rats/README.md

 4. Move the pre-commit_config.yaml to the root of your desired repository `mv pre-commit_config.yaml your_repo_root/`
-5. Move the Pre-commit_Hook/gitleaks_checker.py/ to the root of your desired repository `mv pre-commit_config.yaml your_repo_root/`
+5. Move the Pre-commit_Hook/gitleaks_checker.py/ to the root of your desired repository `mv Pre-commit_Hook/gitleaks_checker.py your_repo_root/`
+6. Rename the pre-commit_config.yaml file with a . at the front.
+This enables it to be read by the precommit hook `mv pre-commit_config.yaml .pre-commit_config.yaml`
-6. Run `pre-commit install` which sets up the pre commit in your repo
+8. Run `pre-commit install` which sets up the pre commit in your repo
-7. Run `pre commit run` to test the hook before execution
+9. Run `pre commit run` to test the hook before execution

 If there are no problems your hook has been set up using gitleaks everytime you run a commit.